dimidrollko/poke_app/README.md

 These instructions will get your development environment set up and the app running on your local machine.

 ## 📋 TODO
-✅ Redirect routing logic based on separate Widget (check SplashPage) ☑️ Redirect routing logic based on GoRouter API
+✅ Redirect routing logic based on separate Widget (check SplashPage)<br />
+☑️ Redirect routing logic based on GoRouter API<br />
-☑️ Additional branch for bloc architecture
+☑️ Additional branch for bloc architecture<br />
-☑️ Profile Page/ Edit Profile with Logout Functionality
+☑️ Profile Page/ Edit Profile with Logout Functionality<br />

 ### 📦 Prerequisites